Skip to Content

 In WRITING 200, students analyze and apply rhetorical principles in their writing with “new media.”
 As members of a media-saturated culture, we know that print text is only one form of writing, and sometimes it is not the most effective choice.
 Because all of us make sense of texts and issues in a variety of ways, these courses ask students to utilize multimodal (visual, aural, etc.) forms of communication and become more informed, critical consumers of new media writing themselves.

-This three-credit digital media course will introduce you to the genre of podcasting by deconstructing what makes an effective podcast work—and then making one!
-This podcasting course will focus on finding Michigan-related stories, and this season's particular theme is Art & Resistance, connecting to the LSA's theme semester.
-We’ll explore engaging podcasts to examine what makes them tick.
-We will practice the art of interviewing, asking questions and close listening; we will record hours of “tape” as our raw material.
-Along the way, we’ll write and revise scripts, design icons, and learn how to package episodes.
+This season's particular theme is "passion projects."
+We’ll explore published podcasts as our texts to examine what makes them tick.
+We will experiment with audio and editing; practice the art of interviewing, asking questions and close listening; and we will record hours of “tape” in campus sound studios and in the field.
+Along the way, we’ll have fun with audio, try our hand at drafting scripts and designing icons, and learn how to package episodes.